 In the long term, punters can back the player they think will top the US PGA Money List or the European Order of Merit at the end of the season by accumulating the highest number of points.
 In the more popular short term, they can simply try to predict the outcome of a particular tournament.

 For tournament betting, websites such as Paddy Power and Ladbrokes offer markets such as the option of betting on which group of players (normally five) will perform best throughout the contest.
 Such a market is excellent for those looking to back an underdog to perform well against the odds, but who hasn’t quite got the legs to go all the way.

-Other online bookmakers like Bet365 also offer the opportunity to bet on which players they think will make the cut.
+Other new online bookmakers also offer the opportunity to bet on which players they think will make the cut.
 This, in a four day tournament such as The Open, is when the under-performing players drop out of the contest after two days, allowing the others to fight it out over the remaining two rounds.
 For example, at The Masters, players have to be either within 10 strokes of the leader’s score or within 44 places of the lead at the end of play on Day 2 to have a chance of continuing over the weekend.
 This market often throws up a few surprises, though its odds are generally fairly restrictive.